MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/case-handling-time.md

 [!INCLUDE [preview-banner](../../../shared-content/shared/preview-includes/preview-note.md)]

 Case handling time is the duration you spend actively working on a case.
 This can be the time that you spend reviewing case details, past cases and interactions with the customer through various channels, offline research, collaborating with team members, and documenting case notes.
-Case handling time helps supervisors measure agent productivity and plan their workloads.
+Case handling time helps supervisors measure agent productivity and forecast agent staffing.

 The case handling time widget shows you the following information: